Bone & Bari

-Bone & Bari is an album by American jazz trombonist Curtis Fuller, recorded in 1957 and released on the Blue Note label as BLP 1572.
+Bone & Bari is an album by American jazz trombonist Curtis Fuller, recorded on August 4, 1957 and released on Blue Note early the following year.
+The quintet features saxophonist Tate Houston and rhythm section Sonny Clark, Paul Chambers and Art Taylor.

 Reception

 The AllMusic review by Lee Bloom stated: "The session is unique in its pairing of trombone with the baritone sax of Tate Houston.
 The resultant front line sound is thick and rotund."